RLOC: Terrain-Aware Legged Locomotion using Reinforcement Learning and Optimal Control: Introduction

 Legged robot locomotion research has been driven by the goal of developing robust and efficient control solutions with the potential to exhibit a level of agility that matches their biological counterparts.
 Their advanced mobility is characterized by the ability to form support contacts with the environment at discontinuous locations as required.
 This makes such systems suitable for traversal over terrains that are inaccessible for wheeled or tracked robots of equivalent size.
 This maneuverability, however, comes at the expense of increased control complexity.
 Such systems often need to maintain dynamic stability, select appropriate contact sequences, and actively balance during locomotion.

-In this work, we design, train and evaluate a control framework for legged locomotion over uneven terrain using the \textit{ANYbotics ANYmal}~\cite{hutter2016anymal} quadruped robot.
-ANYmal, version B specifically, is a \SI{30}{\kilogram} rugged robot developed with a focus on high mobility and the ability to perform dynamic locomotion behaviors for rough terrain operations.
+In this work, we design, train and evaluate a control framework for legged locomotion over uneven terrain using the \textit{ANYbotics ANYmal B~\cite{hutter2016anymal}} and \textit{ANYmal C}~\cite{anymalc} quadrupedal robots.
+ANYmal version B is a \SI{30}{\kilogram} rugged robot developed with a focus on high mobility and the ability to perform dynamic locomotion behaviors for rough terrain operations.
 It features a large workspace which enables a wide range of leg motions and is suitable for a broad domain of applications, for example, inspection tasks on offshore platforms~\cite{anymaloffshore} and sewer systems~\cite{doi:10.1002/rob.21964}.
 Figure~\ref{fig:anymal_boxy_real_tests} shows the ANYmal B robot used for testing our proposed framework on different uneven terrains.
-In addition, we highlight the generality of our control framework by testing our approach with the newest ANYmal, version C~\cite{anymalc} --a \SI{50}{\kilogram} quadrupedal robot with a similar kinematic structure but different dynamic characteristics-- and by evaluating its performance \textit{without retraining} any of our planning and control policies.
+We additionally highlight the generality of our control framework by testing our approach with the newer ANYmal, version C~\cite{anymalc} --a \SI{50}{\kilogram} quadrupedal robot with a similar kinematic structure but different dynamic characteristics-- and by evaluating its performance \textit{without retraining} any of our planning and control policies.
+Experiments performed with ANYmal C are shown in Fig.~\ref{fig:anymal_coyote_real_tests}.